Mac/MacBook Overheating after Sonoma Update? 7 Quick Fixes

-Wondering why your Mac is overheating after macOS Ventura update and how to cool it down?
+Wondering why your Mac is overheating after macOS Sonoma update and how to cool it down?
 You have come to the right place.
 Here you will find the causes and fixes.

 Mac overheating is a very common problem for Mac users.
 When your Mac becomes overheated, you'll see applications become unresponsive, the spinning wheel keeps appearing, or your Mac lags.
 So, why is your Mac overheating, and how to prevent it from doing so?